| (Blériot

 of view and also a poor position to fire a defensive machine

+gun from.
 The BE2c did, however, have some admirable qualities which

 included its flying characteristics.
 It was a relatively easy